 If you haven’t heard of NHSmail, it’s “a secure email service approved by the Department of Health and Social Care for sharing patient identifiable and sensitive information.”
 It allows any organisation that’s commissioned to deliver publicly funded health and social care to share patient identifiable and sensitive information with the highest, government approved, levels of security.
 It’s ideal for care providers as it allows safe transfer of information between office staff and external bodies like GPs and others involved in care.
 Previously, NHS Mail required lots of steps and application forms, but in light of COVID-19, these have been relaxed, so there’s never been a better time to sign up.

 TIP: We mentioned earlier how using a tool to help manage your care can reduce the amount of paperwork for your business, but it can also help with reducing contact and social distancing, which is crucial at this time.
 From eMAR to call monitoring, family access and instant care logs, it’s easy to stay in control of your care, even from afar.
-Our team will gladly walk you through how it could help your agency, and right now, Birdie is free for new home care agencies in the UK, to help you deal better with COVID-19.
-To find out more, just click here.
+Our team will gladly walk you through how it could help your agency.
+Book a demo here.